dae-cpp/dae-cpp/README.md

 ### Step 1.
 Define the DAE parameters and initial state vector

-For example, for *N* equations we should define the state vector with the size *N* and initialise it in accordance with the initial conditions:
+For example, for *N* equations we should define the state vector with the size *N* and initialize it in accordance with the initial conditions:

 ```cpp
 // State vector